Quarterback: Overview

 In modern American football, the starting quarterback is usually the leader of the offense, and their successes and failures can have a significant impact on the fortunes of their team.
-Accordingly, the quarterback is among the most glorified, scrutinized, and highest-paid positions in team sports.
+Accordingly, the quarterback is among the most glorified, scrutinized, and highest-paid positions in team sports; the majority of the highest-paid players in the NFL are quarterbacks, and teams often use their top draft picks to select a quarterback.
 Bleacher Report describes the signing of a starting quarterback as a catch-22, where "NFL teams cannot maintain success without excellent quarterback play.
 But excellent quarterback play is usually so expensive that it prevents NFL teams from maintaining success"; a star quarterback's high salary may prevent the signing of other expensive star players as the team has to stay under the hard salary cap.

-The majority of the highest-paid players in the NFL are quarterbacks.
-Teams often use their top draft picks to select a quarterback.
+One of the major contributing factors behind the success and longevity of the New England Patriots' Brady–Belichick era was the willingness of starting quarterback Tom Brady to consistently take pay cuts despite his elite performance, which allowed the Patriots to spend that money elsewhere on additional skill players, with a famous example of this being the signing of Hall of Fame wide receiver Randy Moss in 2007.

 The quarterback touches the ball on almost every offensive play.
-Depending on the play calling system, prior to each play the quarterback will usually gather the rest of his team together in a huddle to tell them which play the team will run.
-However, when there isn't much time left, or when an offense simply wants to increase the tempo of their plays, teams will forgo the huddle and the quarterback may call plays while the other offensive players get into position or at the line of scrimmage.
+Depending on the play calling system, prior to each play the quarterback will usually gather the rest of their team together in a huddle to tell them which play the team will run.
+However, when there is not much time left, or when an offense simply wants to increase the tempo of their plays, teams will forgo the huddle and the quarterback may call plays while the other offensive players get into position or at the line of scrimmage.
 After the team is lined up, the center will pass the ball back to the quarterback (a process called the snap).
 Usually on a running play, the quarterback will then hand or pitch the ball backwards to a halfback or fullback.
 On a passing play, the quarterback is almost always the player responsible for trying to throw the ball downfield to an eligible receiver.
-Additionally, the quarterback may run with the football himself, as part of a designed play like the option run or quarterback sneak, or the quarterback could make an impromptu run on his own (called a "scramble") to avoid being sacked by the defense.
+Additionally, the quarterback may run with the football himself, as part of a designed play like the option run or quarterback sneak, or the quarterback could make an impromptu run on their own (called a "scramble") to avoid being sacked by the defense.
+Nowadays, many quarterbacks choose to scramble or run option plays like Lamar Jackson, who is known for his rushing ability.